ProgramFan/atom-config/markdown-preview-enhanced/README.md

 - <strong>Markdown Preview Enhanced: Toggle</strong>
   - Toggle Markdown file preview with KaTeX support.
 	You can also use the keymap <kbd>ctrl+shift+m</kbd> to toggle preview.
 (To use keymap, you have to disable the default [markdown preview](https://atom.io/packages/markdown-preview) package, otherwise there would be keymap conflict)
+- <strong>Markdown Preview Enhanced: Toggle Zen Mode </strong>
+	- Toggle distraction free writing.
 - <strong>Markdown Preview Enhanced: Customize CSS</strong>
   - Customize preview page css.
 You can edit styles inside `markdown-preview-enhanced-custom` section in `style.less` file.
-  - if you didn't see `markdown-preview-enhanced-custom` section in `style.less` file, you may need to run `Markdown Preview Enhanced: Customize CSS` command first.
+  - If you didn't see `markdown-preview-enhanced-custom` section in `style.less` file, you may need to run `Markdown Preview Enhanced: Customize CSS` command first.
 - <strong>Markdown Preview Enhanced: Create Toc </strong>
   - Generate TOC (need preview toggled). [doc is here](./docs/toc.md).
 - <strong>Markdown Preview Enhanced: Toggle Scroll Sync </strong>